 You are breaking the law.
 If you operate a Short Term Rental Unit without the required Permit, you will be found in violation of City of Knoxville's Code of Ordinances and subject to enforcement action.
-Citations with civil penalties may be issued for violations.
-The City of Knoxville plans to employ enforcement software to aid in monitoring permitted and unpermitted operations of Short Term Rental Units.
+Citations with civil penalties may be issued for violations, and further legal action may be pursued.
+The City of Knoxville is employing enforcement software to aid in monitoring permitted and unpermitted operations of Short Term Rental Units.